When does paying a balance transfer fee make sense, and when is it a bad deal?

 Some balance transfer cards have a low fee for an intro period that usually lasts a few months and then kicks over to a higher rate.
 If that's the case, initiate the balance transfer during the intro rate.
 Going that route will help you save the most.

 To get a lower fee, sometimes all you have to do is ask.
 But you'll want to do it in a strategic manner.
-Reach out to a customer agent of the credit card situation and explain your financial situation and that you'd ideally like to lower your fees.
-It could be helpful to point out that you have a solid credit history, 've shopped around, have other balance transfer cards, and looked for comparable offers.
+Reach out to a customer agent of the credit card company and explain your financial situation and that you'd ideally like to lower your fees.
+It could be helpful to point out that you have a solid credit history, have shopped around, have other balance transfer cards, and looked for comparable offers.
 See what they're willing to do.

 "A balance transfer is a tool, it's not a solution," says Michelle Petrowski, a CFP® and founder of Being in Abundance Financial Coaching.
 "Without addressing spending habits and budgeting, it can lead to even more debt in many cases and be a financial trap for the unwary."